zubinchopra/portaldocs/portal-sdk/generated/portalfx-gdpr.md

 * Restore default settings

     Clicking on this item will restore the user experience to the Portal defaults.

 * Export all settings

     Clicking on this item will create a .json file that contains the user settings.
 The user can save the file in the **File Open** document dialog, or manipulate it as appropriate.
 It contains settings like the dashboard theme.
 For example, double-clicking on the Portal dashboard will change the theme colors.

 * Delete all settings and private dashboards

     Clicking on this item will delete all links to private dashboards and other user customizations to the Portal dashboard.

-For more information about the Azure Portal, see[Stackoverflow](https://stackoverflow.microsoft.com)
+For more information about the Azure Portal, see [Stackoverflow](https://stackoverflow.microsoft.com).